 A complete guide to AQA GCSE Maths

 AQA GCSE Maths (specification 8300) is one of the most widely sat qualifications in the country.
 It is assessed across three written papers at the end of Year 11, with no coursework.
-Around 700,000 students sit it every summer, and it is the single most important qualification for keeping doors open at sixth form and beyond.
+Hundreds of thousands of students sit it every summer, and it is one of the most important qualifications for keeping doors open at sixth form and beyond.

-This guide covers how the three papers are structured, the six topic areas and their weightings, the formula sheet introduced from 2025, and the revision techniques that actually move the needle on a maths grade.
+This guide covers how the three papers are structured, the six topic areas and their weightings, the formula sheet provided in every paper, and the revision techniques that actually move the needle on a maths grade.

 Three papers, equal weight